-All students admitted to the PhD program are offered a five-year funding package, contingent on satisfactory progress toward degree.
+All students admitted to the PhD program are offered a six-year funding package, contingent on satisfactory progress toward their degree.
 The funding package provides payment of tuition up to 14 credits per semester, partial payment of the health insurance premium, and a stipend.

 During our admission process, the graduate committee will nominate appropriate applicants for the CLA Graduate Fellowships, the Interdisciplinary Center for the Study of Global Change (ICGC) Fellowship, and the Diversity of Views and Experiences (DOVE) fellowships, based on the applicant's file.
 These fellowships are by nomination only and cannot be applied for by applicants; however, applicants should indicate in their applications if they believe they would be good candidates for any of these fellowships.